linuxserver/docker-documentation/docs/selkies/user-guide/web-client.md

 ## macOS keyboards

 Command chords are sent as Control by default, so Cmd+C and Cmd+V work as they do locally.
 If the session's window manager binds Super (a Cmd+Return terminal shortcut, for example), turn it off in the sidebar or with `SELKIES_MAC_CMD_AS_CTRL=false` and Command arrives as Super.

+## Printing

+Every session has a printer named **Selkies**.
+Print to it from any application and the document arrives in your browser as a PDF, where the browser's own print dialog offers whatever printers your local machine can reach.
+The sidebar's printing section lists each document so it can be printed again or saved as a PDF, its **Print automatically** switch is what opens the dialog on arrival.
+Documents go to the page holding the session, shared viewers do not receive them.
+Administrators turn the feature off with `SELKIES_PRINTING_ENABLED=false`, and `HARDEN_DESKTOP` does so by default.

 ## Gaming mode